 Clinically, beta thalassemia intermedia is midway in severity between major and minor.
-Growth and development in children with this disorder can usually be considered normal and most patients have a normal life span.
-However, some patients can demonstrate some facial bone deformity and splenomegaly.
+Growth and development in children with this disorder can usually be considered normal and most patients have a normal life span; however, some patients have facial bone deformity and/or splenomegaly.
 Hemoglobin levels are usually decreased with a disproportionately high red blood cell count.

 Transfusions (again with iron-chelating agents) may be used as a supportive therapy if necessary.